abougouffa/minemacs/docs/packages.md

 * `tributary`: Edit Confluence wiki pages in Emacs
 * `sx`: Stack Exchange for Emacs
 * `webpaste`: Paste text to pastebin-like services
+* `isgd`: Simply shortening URLs using the is.gd service

 ## `me-snippets`
 * `yasnippet`: A template system for Emacs